rubymonsters/ruby-for-beginners/source/11-writing_classes/06-interaction.md

 ```

 Right, how would one person greet another without knowing who that other person is?
-All they could do is say "Hi" to the group.
-So we need to make our method accept
+So we need to make our method accept an argument:
-an argument:

 ```ruby
 class Person